unc-csxl/orientation/comp210/java_tutorial.md

 Also notice the use of the semicolon at the end of the line!

 Also, Java uses **camelCase** as convention for variable names rather than *snake_case*.
-So, when creating variable names with multiple words, the second word and on are capitalized, and words are not separated by *_*.
+So, when creating variable names with multiple words, the second word and after are capitalized, and words are not separated by *_*.

 ### Working with Strings